x71c9/uranio-api/README.md

 The web service runs on [Express.js](https://expressjs.com/).

-> More services tpe will be available in the future
+> More services type will be available in the future

 Urano API provides also a method that runs on Lambda Functions.
 Useful for deplying on [AWS Lambda](https://aws.amazon.com/it/lambda/) or